kartik-v/yii2-grid/README.md

 Allows configuration of GridView to be enclosed in a panel that can be styled as per  Bootstrap 3.x.
 The panel will enable configuration of  various sections to embed content/buttons, before and after header, and before and after footer.

+### Toolbar (New)
+The grid offers ability to configure toolbar for adding various actions.
+The default templates place the toolbar in the `before` section of the `panel`.
+The toolbar is by default styled using Bootstrap button groups.
+Some of the default actions like the `export` button is by default appended to the toolbar.
+With version v2.1.0, if you are using the `yii2-dynagrid` extension it automatically displays the  **personalize**, **sort**, and **filter** buttons in the toolbar.
+The toolbar can be configured as a simple array.
+Refer the [docs and demos](http://demos.krajee.com/grid) for details.

+### Grid Plugins (New)
+The grid now offers ability to plugin dynamic content to your grid at runtime.
+A new property `replaceTags` has been added with v2.1.0.
+This allows you to specify tags which will be replaced dynamically at grid rendering time and wherever you set these tags in any of the grid layout templates.

 ### Page Summary (New)
 This is a new feature added to the GridView widget.
 The page summary is an additional row above the footer - for displaying the summary/totals for the current GridView page.
 The following parameters are applicable to control this behavior: